Accelerating Benders decomposition for solving a sequence of sample average approximation replications: Computational Study

-Tables \ref{tab:ip_results_cflp_part2} and \ref{tab:ip_results_cmnd_part2} present results of additional metrics for these instances.
-We observe a significant reduction in the \someformat{SP count} after employing DSP, similar to what we saw for LPs.
+Tables \ref{tab:ip_results_cflp_part2} - \ref{tab:ip_results_uc_part2} present additional branch-and-bound metrics for all three problem classes.
+For CFLP and CMND, we observe significant reductions in \someformat{SP count} after employing DSP, similar to what we saw for LPs.
 Interestingly, deploying adaptive initialization leads to a significant reduction in both the \someformat{callback calls} and \someformat{SP count} compared to other methods.
 This suggests that the initial cuts generated by adaptive initialization provide a strong relaxation of the original problem, minimizing the need for looking for additional cuts during the optimization process.
 Furthermore, adaptive initialization improves root gaps, particularly for CMND.
 Since \someformat{root gaps} help isolate the impact of initialization, this demonstrates that adaptive initialization closes the most gap among all methods.
 The resulting reduction in \someformat{callback calls} confirms that the initial cuts are highly effective.
+For UC, Table \ref{tab:ip_results_uc_part2} shows extremely low root gaps (0.07\%) and very few branch-and-bound node counts, confirming the near-integrality of the LP relaxation.
+This indicates that once the LP is solved, minimal additional work is required to obtain the IP solution.
+This behavior reinforces our observation that UC IP performance is dominated by LP solving.

 Figure \ref{fig:CDF_IP} presents the cumulative distribution function (CDF) plots of solution times for IP instances, again displaying the results only for the methods that reuse information.
 These plots further illustrate that the adaptive initialization method has the best performance.
 We also see that curated DSP generally leads to an improvement in total time compared to regular DSP.